-The Las Vegas Metropolitan Police Department (LVMPD) has become aware and wants to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from the Las Vegas Metropolitan Police Department, but are in fact fraudulent.
+The Las Vegas Metropolitan Police Department (LVMPD) has become aware and wants to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from the Las Vegas Metropolitan Police Department and other goverment agencies, but are in fact fraudulent.
 While the LVMPD cannot prevent this illegal activity, we are actively investigating these fraudulent email contacts.

 We can share some common traits or themes of these fraudulent emails that may help reduce risk to your company in becoming a financial victim of this scam:

 The email message is sometimes poorly written, with misspellings and awkward sentence structure